-Detailed internal review management information is collected manually by the Client Experience team at Social Security Scotland.
-This management information has been used to produce statistics on the number of internal review requests received and decided up to 23:59 on 30 September 2020.
+The Client Experience team at Social Security Scotland collects detailed internal review management information manually.
+This management information has been used to produce statistics on the number of internal review requests received and decided up to 23:59 on 31 December 2020.